1. What is the difference between a Doctor of Pharmacy (PharmD) program and BScPhm program?

-38. How will repeated or failed courses, a history of course withdrawals, or reduced course loads affect my application?
+38. How will repeated or failed courses affect my application?

 Both degree programs are designed for individuals wishing to pursue careers as licensed pharmacists.
 The Doctor of Pharmacy (PharmD) program has a more advanced curriculum and includes a significantly greater experiential learning component than BScPhm degree programs.
 The University of Toronto was among the first Pharmacy schools to convert to a PharmD program.
-Although some Canadian schools of Pharmacy are still offering the BSc in Pharmacy, and although the BScPhm degree continues to be a recognized entry-to-practice degree program, it is anticipated that all Canadian schools will eventually phase out their BSc in Pharmacy programs and replace them with PharmD programs.
+All Canadian schools of Pharmacy are now offering PharmD programs although the BScphm degree continues to be a recognized entry-to-practice degree program.

-We suggest that when deciding the Pharmacy school(s) to which you will apply, you consider a number of factors, including the details of the curriculum offered.
-Our PharmD curriculum is the newest entry-to-practice Pharmacy curriculum in the country, and one of the most progressive, pharmacy curricula in the world.
+We suggest that when deciding upon the Pharmacy school(s) to which you will apply, you consider a number of factors, including the details of the curriculum offered.
+Our PharmD curriculum, established in 2011, has met expected academic outcomes and continues to be evaluated and improved each year.
 As an aspiring pharmacist, here are some of the reasons why you should apply to the PharmD program at the Leslie Dan Faculty of Pharmacy:

 - The Leslie Dan Faculty of Pharmacy is one of the most respected pharmacy schools in Canada, and one of the best faculties of pharmacy in North America